(June 14, 2009)

 Special values

 .
-(Notice that at x = 1 does not satisfy (III) except its definition (II).)
+(Notice that at x = 1, it does not satisfy (III) except for its definition in (II).)

 .